StarpTech/ghconfig/README.md

 Managing Workflow and Dependabot files can be in organizations very exhausting because there is no way to apply changes in a batch.

-- You need to adjust your compatibility matrix from `[13.x]` to `[14.x]` on 50 Repositories?
+- You need to adjust your compatibility matrix from `13.x` to `14.x` on 50 Repositories?
 - You want to standardize your CI?

 No problem, `ghconfig` helps you to automate such tasks.
 You have two options:

-- Strategic Merge of your local and remote files.
-Your local state will always overwrite the remote state, unless the change can be merged idempotent.
+- Strategic two-way merge of your local and remote files.
 - Apply a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) on a remote workflow file.

 By default a Pull-Request is created for all changes on a repository.